 Your Story Has an Antagonist and a Protagonist

-Like any good tale, your story has a hero, a protagonist.
-That protagonist, of course, is your non-profit – and the people that work there.
-The hero battles against an enemy, the antagonist.
+Like any good tale, your story has a hero, a protagonist… or actually, several protagonists.
+For fundraising communications, the primary heroes of your story are your donors.
+The other protagonists are your non-profit, your staff, your volunteers, and those you serve.
+The heroes battle against an enemy, the antagonist.
 And your story has an antagonist as well… the wrongs that you are trying to right, the problems you are seeking to solve.

 If you’re working with a homeless shelter, the enemy is homelessness and hunger.
 If you’re raising money for a hospital, you’re fighting cancer, illness and disease.
 Colleges seek funding to vanquish an uneducated populace, a city full of the underemployed, or a town without true academic and civil discourse.
 No matter your mission, there is an antagonist you are battling.

 Be bold in telling your story.
 Don’t be afraid to paint it in these terms.

 Your Story Has an Arc